SR3coding/citypop/README.md

-This is a prototype for a city population compare tool.
+This is a prototype for a city population compare tool (alpha).
 Please have a look.

 # Getting Started with Create React App